bridgecrew-perf6/ml-deployment-coe/projects/embedding_example/api_deployment/Local_API_Deploy.md

 **NOTE**: you need to store this code into py file instead of ipynb.
 We need to execute it using terminal and generating a model file afterwards.

 ## 2. Install necessary packages and execute the py file
-In your terminal, install joblib, fastapi packages. 'joblib' is the library to help us export the model file. 'fastapi' is the package to build webpage API.
+In your terminal, install fastapi packages. 'fastapi' is the package to build webpage API.
 Run the following command in your terminal:

-    pip install joblib, fastapi
+    pip install fastapi

-execute your model.py file first to create a joblib model file.
+execute your model.py file first to create a pickle model file.

     py model.py

-There should be one 'regression_model.joblib' appears in your root folder.
+There should be one pkl file appears in your root folder.
 This is the backbone model that we use in the API.

 Next we need to build another py file.
 This is the execution file that API use.
 I attached my code for your reference: